aaydin-tr/divisor/README.md

 ## Installation

 #### Downloading the Release
 The latest release of Divisor can be downloaded from the [releases](https://github.com/aaydin-tr/divisor/releases) page.
-Choose the appropriate binary for your system, download and extract the archive, and then move the binary to a directory in your system's $PATH variable (e.g. /usr/local/bin).
+Choose the suitable binary for your system, download and extract the archive, and then move the binary to a directory in your system's $PATH variable (e.g. /usr/local/bin).

 #### Building from Source
 Alternatively, you can build Divisor from source by cloning this repository to your local machine and running the following commands: